omid-b/gdp/README.md

 MacOS:

-Note that installing requirements for tkinter on MacOS is python versino specific.
+Note that installing requirements for tkinter on MacOS is python version specific.

 ```bash
 brew install python-tk@3.10